gpgpu-sim/gpgpu-sim_distribution/README.md

 IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS), pp. 164-174, White Plains, NY, March 28-30, 2010.

+If you use prefetchers and page eviction policies, please cite:

+Debashis Ganguly, Ziyu Zhang, Jun Yang, and Rami Melhem, Interplay between hardware prefetcher and page eviction policy in CPU-GPU unified virtual memory, In Proceedings of the 46th International Symposium on Computer Architecture (ISCA '19), New York, NY, USA, 2019.

+If you use access counter-based delayed migration, LFU eviction, cold vs hot data structure classification, and page migration and pinning, please cite:

+Debashis Ganguly, Ziyu Zhang, Jun Yang, and Rami Melhem, Adaptive Page Migration for Irregular Data-intensive Applications under GPU Memory Oversubscription, In Proceedings of the 34th IEEE International Parallel & Distributed Processing Symposium (IPDPS 2020), New Orleans, Louisiana, USA, 2020.

+If you use adaptive runtime to detect pattern in CPU-GPU interconnect traffic, and policy engine to choose and dynamically employ memory management policies, please cite:

+Debashis Ganguly, Rami Melhem, and Jun Yang, An Adaptive Framework for Oversubscription Management in CPU-GPU Unified Memory, In 2021 Design, Automation & Test in Europe Conference & Exhibition (DATE 2021).

 This file contains instructions on installing, building and running GPGPU-Sim.
 Detailed documentation on what GPGPU-Sim models, how to configure it, and a guide to the source code can be found here: <http://gpgpu-sim.org/manual/>.